wso2/docs-is/en/docs/administer/editing-collections-using-the-entries-panel.md

 -   Add Resource
 -   Add Collection
 -   Create Link
--   Child r esource/collection information such as name, created date and author
+-   Child resource/collection information such as name, created date and author
 -   The Info link specifying m edia type, feed, rating.
 -   The Actions link to rename, move, copy or delete a